-School of Education students complete program requirements at various points throughout the year.
-Students may apply to commence in the academic year in which they complete their program requirements as long as they do so by August 31.
-University of Redlands' School of Education commencement ceremony occurs in April each year (refer to the academic calendar for the specific date).
-Students who wish to participate in commencement activities must apply for graduation via Self-Service Student Planning by January 31.
+School of Education students complete graduation requirements at various points throughout the year.
+Students may apply to commence in the academic year in which they complete their program requirements as long as they do so by the deadline.
+Learn more.